hediet/vscode-debug-visualizer/extension/README.md

 After installing this extension, use the command `Debug Visualizer: New View` to open a new visualizer view.
 In this view you can enter an expression that is evaluated and visualized while stepping through your application.
+This view works the same as the watch view of VS Code, except that the resulting value is presented visually rather than textually.

-You can refresh the evaluation and pop out the current visualizer view into a new browser window by using the top right buttons.
+You can refresh the evaluation and open the current visualizer view into a new browser window by using the top right buttons.
 You can also unfold the details pane to select a _Data Extractor_ and a _Visualizer_.

 Use the command `Debug Visualizer: Use Selection as Expression` (Shift + F1) to use the currently selected text as expression